halilyass/TinderClone/README.md

 # TinderClone

-In this project , I want to learn,
+In this project,

+I user for this project, I wanted to learn how to make popular mobile applications in this project, how to use the MVVM design pattern, and how to connect Firebase to the project.

 -MVVM